Skip to main content

 What is the Hocking County Crime Victim Program?

-This is a service provided through the Hocking County Prosecutor's Office that affords a primary and indispensable “first response” role for victims of domestic violence and sexual assault within the county.
+This is a service provided through the Hocking County Prosecutor's Office that affords a primary and indispensable role for victims of crime within the county.

 A Crime Victim Advocate serves as a support system and offers reassurance as an effective means to a more positive outcome for a victim.
 Advocates provide services such as: